Zinc futures rise on spot demand

 PTI

-Zinc prices on Wednesday rose 15 paise to Rs 163,65 per kg in futures trade, tracking a firm trend in physical markets on the back of pick-up in spot demand.
+Zinc prices on Thursday rose by 85 paise to Rs 165.10 per kg in futures trade, tracking a firm trend in physical markets on the back of pick-up in spot demand.